Small Intestinal Bacterial Overgrowth: What to Know

 - Watch Your Diet: Steer clear of large meals, caffeine, and alcohol close to bedtime.

-- Exercise Regularly: Stay active during the day, but avoid heavy workouts before bed.
+- Exercise Regularly: Stay active throughout the day, but avoid intense workouts close to bedtime.

 - Be Careful with Naps: Keep naps short (20-30 minutes) and avoid them late in the day.

-- Manage Stress: Use relaxation techniques like meditation or deep breathing.
+- Manage Stress: Utilize relaxation techniques such as meditation or deep breathing.

 - Use Your Bed for Sleep Only: Reserve your bed for sleep and intimacy to strengthen that connection.

-- Seek Help If Needed: If sleep problems persist, consult a healthcare provider and ask them about going for a sleep study.
+- Seek Help If Needed: If sleep problems persist, consult a healthcare provider and ask about undergoing a sleep study.

 These tips can help you sleep better.